deadlysyn/neovimrc/README.md

 After years with [Source Code Pro](https://github.com/adobe-fonts/source-code-pro), I've moved to [Fira Code](https://github.com/tonsky/FiraCode) mainly for [ligature support](https://medium.com/larsenwork-andreas-larsen/ligatures-coding-fonts-5375ab47ef8e).
-This is all the rage these days, but I feel it's a subjective setting.
+This is all the rage, but I feel it's a subjective setting.
 Some feel it makes their code easier to read, I resisted for quite awhile because I felt it actually made some things harder to read.
 Finally decided to give it a spin in this config, and chose Fira Code because [it is one of the top-reviewed fonts with ligature support](https://www.slant.co/topics/5611/~monospace-programming-fonts-with-ligatures).